-- Doing It for the Art: This seems to be one of the rationalisations for the group's actions, one that Stoffer calls others out for.
+- Doing It for the Art: In-universe.
+This seems to be one of the rationalisations for the group's actions, one that Stoffer calls others out for.

 - Fan Disservice: Pretty much all of the nudity, largely due to the encroaching style of shooting.

 - Heroic BSOD: Stoffer has a... rather unusual one aimed at a local council worker.

 - Hypocritical Humour: Thrown about quite a bit by Stoffer.

 - Inspirationally Disadvantaged: Invoked and somewhat deconstructed.
 The "spassers" act less like actually mental challenged people and more like the kind of childishly naïve adults who pass for such in movies, milking peoples sympathies to do whatever they want.

 - It Amused Me: Why the idiots most likely do what they do.